devsapp/fc/docs/Usage/eval.md

 Options

-  --concurrency-args string   Concurrency args of power tunning that can convert to concurrency list,
+  --concurrency-args string   Concurrency args of power tuning that can convert to concurrency list,
-                              only for --eval-type concurrency --eval-type string          Type of the power tunning, including memory and concurrency --function-name string      Specify the alicloud fc function name --function-type string      Type of the target function, including event and http --memory number             Function memory of power tunning, only for --eval-type concurrency --memory-size string        Function MemorySize List of power tunning, only for --eval-type memory --method string             Target method, only for --function-type http --path string               Target path, only for --function-type http --payload string            For --function-type event, represents the event passed to the function;
+                              only for --eval-type concurrency --eval-type string          Type of the power tuning, including memory and concurrency --function-name string      Specify the alicloud fc function name --function-type string      Type of the target function, including event and http --memory number             Function memory of power tuning, only for --eval-type concurrency --memory-size string        Function MemorySize List of power tuning, only for --eval-type memory --method string             Target method, only for --function-type http --path string               Target path, only for --function-type http --payload string            For --function-type event, represents the event passed to the function;